Dealing With Chronic Pain

 Studies have shown that people with back injuries take longer to recover and suffer more pain by staying in bed versus those that tried to stay active.

 Yoga is a great way how to cope with severe chronic pain.
-It can help reduce chronic lower back pain.
+It can help reduce chronic lower back pain and also have a heap of benefits that you probably didn’t realize.
 Yoga can also help improve back pain by loosening tight muscles, building strength and range of motion.
 Yoga also focuses on relaxation, which may help to relax your muscles as well as reduce pain.

 Check out if there are local yoga classes in your area.
 If not, you can download a whole Yogaburn package here that has full instructional videos for beginners to advanced.